jpgaviria2/bitcoinrewards/USER_MANUAL.md

 2. **Webhook Not Configured**
    - Verify webhook URL is correct in e-commerce platform
-   - Check webhook is active in Shopify/Square
+   - Check webhook is active in Shopify
    - Verify webhook secret matches

 3. **Webhook Verification Failing**